MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess: Abstract

 \section{Abstract}

-A new generation of neutrino experiments is testing the $4.7\sigma$ anomalous excess of electron-like events observed in MiniBooNE.
+{ {\href{\codeloc}{{ \faGithub}}} \\} A new generation of neutrino experiments is testing the $4.8\sigma$ anomalous excess of electron-like events observed in MiniBooNE.
 This is of huge importance for particle physics, astrophysics, and cosmology, not only because of the potential discovery of physics beyond the Standard Model, but also because the lessons we will learn about neutrino--nucleus interactions will be crucial for the worldwide neutrino program.
 MicroBooNE has recently released results that appear to disfavor several explanations of the MiniBooNE anomaly.
 Here, we show quantitatively that MicroBooNE results, while a promising start, unquestionably do not probe the full parameter space of sterile neutrino models hinted at by MiniBooNE and other data, nor do they probe the $\nu_e$ interpretation of the MiniBooNE excess in a model-independent way.
+Our analysis code is fully available in this \href{\codeloc}{GitHub repository}.

-\emph{Introduction.---} A specter is haunting neutrino physics: the specter of sterile neutrinos.
-Over the past few decades, their existence has been postulated to explain various persistent anomalies in neutrino experiments~\cite{Abazajian:2012ys}, in particular the excess of electron-neutrino events in the LSND~\cite{LSND:2001aii} experiment and the excess of electron-like events in the MiniBooNE~\cite{MiniBooNE:2020pnu} experiment.
-If real, sterile neutrinos would bring about a profound revolution to our understanding of early-universe cosmology~\cite{Dasgupta:2021ies}, modify neutrino emission from astrophysical sources~\cite{Arguelles:2019tum, Fiorillo:2020jvy, Fiorillo:2020zzj}, and dethrone the Standard Model of particle physics.
-Precision measurements in particle physics, cosmology, and astrophysics will remain ambiguous until we clarify whether such sterile neutrinos exist.
+\emph{Introduction.---} Sterile neutrinos have been postulated to explain various anomalies in neutrino experiments~\cite{Abazajian:2012ys}, in particular the excess of electron-neutrino events in the LSND~\cite{LSND:2001aii} and MiniBooNE~\cite{MiniBooNE:2020pnu} experiments.
+If real, sterile neutrinos would revolutionize our understanding of early-universe cosmology~\cite{Dasgupta:2021ies}, modify neutrino emission from astrophysical sources~\cite{Arguelles:2019tum, Fiorillo:2020jvy, Fiorillo:2020zzj}, and force a re-evaluation of the Standard Model of particle physics.
+Precision measurements in cosmology, astrophysics and particle physics will remain ambiguous until we clarify whether such sterile neutrinos exist.

-Recently, the MicroBooNE collaboration has released results scrutinizing the MiniBooNE anomaly, also known as the MiniBooNE low-energy excess (MBLEE).
+Recently, the MicroBooNE collaboration has released results scrutinizing the MiniBooNE low-energy excess (MBLEE).
 As the MicroBooNE detector is exposed to the same neutrino beam as MiniBooNE but has superior event reconstruction capabilities, it is able to differentiate between different interpretations of the MBLEE.
 A first MicroBooNE analysis disfavors that the MBLEE is due to underestimated production of $\Delta$ baryons followed by decays to photons at a significance of 94.8\% C.L.~\cite{MicroBooNE:2021zai}.